 Be practical when planning for your healthcare needs.
 Habits such as saving, buying suitable health insurance and leading a healthy lifestyle are key steps towards managing your personal healthcare costs.

-In Singapore, basic and affordable healthcare is provided through the government subsidies, Medisave, MediShield Life and Medifund - or simply S+3Ms.
-In addition to the significant subsidies, Singaporeans can also use their Medisave to pay for the balance of the bill, while MediShield Life helps Singaporeans cope with larger bills.
-Those who still have difficulties can tap on Medifund.
+In Singapore, basic and affordable healthcare is provided through government subsidies, MediSave, MediShield Life, MediFund and other healthcare schemes.
+In addition to the significant subsidies, Singaporeans can also use their MediSave to pay for the balance of the bill, while MediShield Life helps Singaporeans cope with larger bills.
+Those who still have difficulties can tap on MediFund.

-For more info on the healthcare financing framework in Singapore, click here
+For more info on the healthcare financing schemes and subsidies available, click here